Canteen43/ft_transcendence/frontend/Notes_Helene.md

 - separate state vs session storage
 - continue tournament logic

+- api for sending the alias, websocket/api for receiving other players aliases
 - handle closing the modals while not yet in the game -> apicall or websocket quit match
-- Change logout button to Username + drop down: stat + logout
 - Better error handling on registration if login already exist
-- aliases
 - design

 https://www.shutterstock.com/g/Wibisono+Adi+Kirana?page=9

 gacp() {
   if [ -z "$1" ]; then
-echo "❌ Error: commit message is required" return 1 fi

-git add -A
-git commit -m "$1"
+  echo "❌ Error: commit message is required" return 1 fi git add -A git commit -m "$1" git push
-git push
 }